What we are doing

 Over the next 3 years from our new centre LILAC House the roll out of new and enhanced services will uniquely combine training with support into social, recreational and community activities thus developing a richer life adult life experience for young people.

-We are volunteer-led and we want to welcome more volunteers to the organisation help us make our plans happen.
-Our volunteers are vital to our work.
+Volunteers are vital to our work.
 To achieve our goals, we need to build a movement of committed people who believe disabled young people deserve the same opportunities as everyone else.
 We can't do this without you.
 Join us.